Part-II-Computational-Physics/Lenia-jxkc2/README.md

 Now, let us translate the mathematical model of the Gray Scott Model into code.
 We first set up the grid with a given small region known as the seed which contains the initial state of chemicals before diffusion.
 After which, the grid is being initialised to contain arrays to store the concentration value of the chemicals.

 Following [Karl Sims reference mentioned][karl] earlier, we will approach the laplacian operator with a convolution matrix.
 As for the matrix elements' values, the typical values of the convolution matrix representing the matrix elements have center weight -1, adjacent neighbors .2, and diagonals .05.
 It is likely that these values are deduced based on the observation that the matrix is visualised to weight the adjacent cells more heavily than the cells diagonal to the center cell.
-This seems reasonable because looking at [Karl Sims][karl] images of the diffusion process, the adjacent cells should impose a greater effect on the diffusion of the cell being examined with more surface area in common.
+This seems reasonable because looking at [Karl Sims][karl] images of the diffusion process, the adjacent cells that are closer to the center cell should impose a greater effect on the diffusion of the center cell with more surface area in common.

 Finally, we are left with setting up the constrain function and the laplacian equations in our implementation.
 The motivation behind the constrain function is that it locates the various number of stable fixed points for the chemicals' concentration in the system on the laplacian relations.
 Thereafter, the np.dstack function is used to model the changes in these stable points which drives the pattern formation, following the [theory section of Gray Scott model][deriv] mentioned earlier.